verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 Similarly to Gulp plugins, the `webpack-stream` package lets us integrate Webpack into Gulp very easily.

-- Install the package with: `npm install --save-dev webpack-stream`
+- Install the package with: `yarn add --dev webpack-stream`

 - Add the following `import`s: